Nuclear Power Issue Brief (PDF)

 Due to the federal government’s failure to fulfill its obligations under the NWPA to construct a repository, the U.S. Court of Appeals for the D.C.
 Circuit in 2013 ordered DOE to stop collecting the nuclear waste fee.
 Since 2013, there have been several efforts, both in Congress and through administrative actions, to move forward on the Yucca Mountain facility.
 These efforts have not been successful and both the issue of Yucca Mountain specifically, as well as the federal government’s general obligation to create a permanent repository for spent nuclear fuel, remain unresolved.

 The Biden administration did not support long-term storage of nuclear waste at the Yucca Mountain site and instead pursued a consent-based siting process for interim spent fuel storage.
 In 2022, DOE issued a funding opportunity to provide federal assistance to communities for the consideration of an interim storage facility.
 In June 2023, DOE announced it had selected 13 awardees from around the country to receive funding to form “consent-based siting consortia” to help DOE engage with local communities, universities, and other stakeholders.
-In his first term, President Trump said he did not support a repository site at Yucca Mountain; he has not yet said if this stance will change in his second term.

 Small Modular Reactors